-To make this happen, you were to give a power of attorney (POA) on your demat account to your broker.
-This way, your stock broker would reach out to you for approval of pledge transfer via the OTP route.
-Once you validate the credentials, the pledge would be completed.
+To make this happen, you were to give a power of attorney on your Demat account to your broker.

 Why the change in the margin pledge system?

-As mentioned, your broker is the middleman between you and the stock exchange; ergo, you normally can’t trade without a stock broker.
-This means, your stock broker is responsible to manage your funds and securities.
-When your stocks are transferred to the broker, their ownership title is also transferred.
+Since your stock broker is a middleman between you and the stock exchange, they are responsible for managing your funds and securities.
+So when your stocks are transferred to your broker as margin, their ownership title is also transferred.
 However, this system leaves room for manipulation.

-Some brokers misuse the ownership title of your stocks and use your securities to obtain a margin from other clients, thus risking your assets.
-In the new system, the chances of your broker misusing your securities as margin for other clients reduce, as the stocks don’t leave your demat account.
+- Some brokers misused the ownership title of your stocks and used them to obtain a margin from other clients, thus risking your assets.
+Thankfully, in the new system, the chances of your broker misusing your securities as margin for other clients reduce because the stocks don’t leave your demat account.

-Further, even though your pledged stocks are eligible to receive benefits such as bonus, dividends, and rights.
-While your broker should voluntarily transfer these to you, in case they don’t, and you forget to claim the same, you may miss the benefits.
-That’s all folks!
-Watch our blog for more such informative articles on the stock market, current events, and personal finance.
-And spread the word if you like them and want your squad to know about us 🙂
+- Your pledged stocks are eligible to receive benefits such as bonus, dividends, and rights.
+Your broker should voluntarily transfer these to you.
+In case they don’t, and you forget to claim the same, you miss the benefits.
+So the new system solves this issue as well